rdeanmcdonald/jdeps-to-json/README.md

 This helper bin takes in a file path to the jdeps output, and it takes in your root package name, and it spits out json to stdout.

+NOTE: Right now I use recursion, so the stack overflows for large deps :(.
+I would like to figure out how to get around that, but the recursive function is so logical.
+I added an `-includes` arg which allows you only to include the packages you want in the json.
+Passing this flag allows me to avoid the stack overflow for my project, since I only really need to know about shared _internal_ deps.